Last updated on 19th January 2022

 Something else everyone seems to love is video content.
-According to our recent survey, 86% of people would like to see more videos from brands in 2020, with 14% of those saying they want to see more product demos.
+According to our recent survey, 88% of people would like to see more videos from brands in 2021.

 With more and more shopping being done online, product demo videos are like this generation’s ‘try-before-you-buy’ – so it’s very important to have one.
 And not just have one, but have a really really good one!

 We’ve compiled 20 of the best product demo videos out there so you can gather some inspiration and make your video one of the best yet!

 Headspace is a meditation app.
 And, seeing as meditation isn’t a tangible thing you’d think that creating a product demo for this would be difficult.

 But this ‘how it works’ video does a great job of explaining what meditation is and who can benefit by using quirky and fun characters.

 The actual demonstration of the app, while in keeping with the quirky style, is clear and concise – telling potential users exactly what they need to do to get started.

 EVERYTHING about this video cries out to potential customers of this Nespresso coffee machine.
 From the chilled out music to the relaxing and spacious apartment – this demo doesn’t just sell the product, it sells a story.

 And the story is: “If you buy this coffee machine you can enjoy wonderful moments of calm in a fashionable apartment.”